dotchain/dotjs/README.md

 ## DotDB

-DotDB is a distributed, convergent, reactive database-like product built on top of the core DOT approach.
+DotDB is a distributed, convergent, reactive database-like store built on top of the DOT/operational-transformation approach.

+DotDB is designed to work on browsers with collaborative edits automatically converging.
+It is reactive in that **views** can be created which are automatically maintained when the underlying references change (either locally or remotely).

+DotDB allows rich types -- including the obligatory collaborative text -- with a databse like flavor but it doesn't implement SQL semantics.

 This is a standalone ES6 package with no external dependencies, available at **dist/dotdb.js**